A Survey Analyzing Generalization in Deep Reinforcement Learning: Regularization

-While several studies focused on improving optimization techniques to compute optimal perturbations, a line of research focused on making deep neural policies resilient to these perturbations. \cite{pinto17} proposed to model the dynamics between the adversary and the deep neural policy as a zero-sum game where the goal of the adversary is to minimize expected cumulative rewards of the deep reinforcement learning policy.
+Here the adversarial policy is represented by $\pi^{\textrm{adv}}$, the policy of the agent represented by $\pi^{\textrm{agent}}$, and the rewards received by the agent represented by $r^{\textrm{agent}}$.
+The Nash equilibrium of the optimal rewards for this zero-sum game is

 This study is a clear example of transition probability perturbation to achieve generalization $\mathcal{G}_\mathcal{P}$ in Definition \ref{def:transitionperturbing} of Section \ref{def}. \cite{glaeve19} approached this problem with an adversary model which is restricted to take natural actions in the MDP instead of modifying the observations with $\ell_p$-norm bounded perturbations.
 The authors model this dynamic as a zero-sum Markov game and solve it via self play Proximal Policy Optimization (PPO).
 Some recent studies, proposed to model the interaction between the adversary and the deep reinforcement learning policy as a state-adversarial MDP, and claimed that their proposed algorithm State Adversarial Double Deep Q-Network (SA-DDQN) learns theoretically certified robust policies against natural noise and perturbations.
-In particular, these certified adversarial training techniques aim to add a regularizer term to the temporal difference loss in deep $Q$-learning.
+In particular, these certified adversarial training techniques aim to add a regularizer term to the temporal difference loss in deep $Q$-learning

 where $\mathcal{H}$ is the Huber loss, $\hat{Q}$ refers to the target network and $\kappa$ is to adjust the level of regularization for convergence.
-The regularizer term can vary for different certified adversarial training techniques yet the baseline technique uses
+The regularizer term can vary for different certified adversarial training techniques yet the baseline technique uses $\mathcal{R}(\theta)$

-where $B(s)$ is an $\ell_p$-norm ball of radius $\epsilon$.
-While these certified adversarial training techniques drew some attention from the community, more recently manifold concerns have been raised on the robustness of theoretically certified adversarially trained deep reinforcement learning policies \citep{korkmazuai,korkmaz22}.
-In these studies, the authors argue that adversarially trained (i.e. certified robust) deep reinforcement learning policies learn inaccurate state-action value functions and non-robust features from the environment.